Introduction

 Redirect Uri | The URI to which the grant code will be sent. | https |

-In addition, you should obtain a client id, client secret, authorization grant endpoint, and token endpoint from the administrator of your OAuth2 provider, along with the location of the userId attirbute.
-Note that the userId endpoint response must be in JSON format.
-If the uri for the endpoint requires an argument to use JSON, this should be included here.
+In addition, you should obtain a client id, client secret, authorization grant endpoint, and token endpoint from the administrator of your OAuth2 provider, along with the location of the userId attribute.

 Refreshing expired Access Tokens